-This award is to recognize the Marine Noncommissioned Officer who most exemplifies the personal and professional standards of leadership valued by the NCO Corps of the brigade.
-This Marine has made a significant personal impact in community service efforts throughout their area, and through their actions and words, have provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other NCOs to follow.
-Recipients of this award will be selected by a brigade awards committee from all submitted recommendations.
-LEGION OF VALOR (Brigade Unit of the Year) (LoV) Issuing Authority: Brigade OIC Frequency: This award is to be issued only during the annual brigade award cycle.
-The LoV will be awarded to only one unit each year.
+This award is given to the Marine NCO who most exemplifies the personal and professional standards of leadership valued by the NCO Corps of a Brigade.
+This Marine NCO has made a significant personal impact in community service efforts throughout their area, and through their actions and words, have provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other NCOs to follow.

+LEGION OF VALOR (Brigade Unit of the Year)

+Issuing Authority: Brigade OIC

+Frequency: Annual.
+One award each year.

-Cadets eligible: Yes, with knot.
+Ribbon Description: Matt Copple ribbon Red/Blue/White Cadets eligible: Yes, with knot.
 Awarded to Brigade MTU of the year.

-This award is given to the Brigade unit that most exemplifies the spirit, image, and attitude of the STARFLEET Marine Corps within that Brigade.
-This unit should set the standard for conduct, appearance, motivation, and activity for which all units in the SFMC strive to achieve.
-Units that receive this award will be selected by a brigade awards committee from the brigade's previous year MUC recipients.
-WOUNDED LION (WL)
+This award is given to the Brigade unit that most exemplifies the spirit, image and attitude of the STARFLEET Marine Corps within that Brigade.
+This unit should set the standard for conduct, appearance, motivation and activity for which all units in the SFMC strive to achieve.
+WOUNDED LION Issuing Authority: Commandant Frequency: Annual.
+As needed.
+Ribbon Description: Purple Cadets eligible: No